cran/ecic/README.md

 ## Under the hood
 ### Estimation
 For every treated cohort, we observe the distribution of the potential outcome $Y(1)$.
-In the case of two groups / cohorts and two periods, Athey and Imbens ([2006](https://scholar.harvard.edu/imbens/publications/identification-and-inference-nonlinear-difference-differences-models)). show how to construct the counterfactual $Y(0)$.
+In the case of two groups / cohorts and two periods, Athey and Imbens ([2006](https://scholar.harvard.edu/imbens/publications/identification-and-inference-nonlinear-difference-differences-models)) show how to construct the counterfactual $Y(0)$.
 This extends to the case with multiple cohorts and periods, where every not-yet-treated cohort is a valid comparison group.
+Hence, every combination of treated and not-yet-treated cohorts with a common pre-treatment period estimates in theory the quantile treatment effect.
+Then, I simply want to average them.

-Since we cannot simply average Quantile Treatment Effects, we must first store the empirical CDF of $Y(1)$ and $Y(0)$ for every two-by-two case.
-Note that, therefore, we cannot estimate a quantile treatment effect for units treated in the first (no pre-treatment period) and last period (no comparison cohort) and have to skip small cohorts (default `nMin = 40`) as we need more observations to estimate quantile treatment effects compared to an average effect.
+Yet, since it is not allowed to simply average quantile treatment effects, we must first store the empirical CDF of $Y(1)$ and $Y(0)$ for every two-by-two case.

-### Aggregation
 Next, I aggregate all estimated CDFs to get the plug-in estimates of $Y(1)$ and $Y(0)$, weighting for the cohort sizes.
+Finally, I invert them to get the quantile function and compute the quantile treatment effect as in the standard case.

+Note that it is impossible to estimate a quantile treatment effect for units treated in the first (no pre-treatment period) and last period (no comparison cohort).
+In addition, the default value of `nMin` skips small cohorts (default `nMin = 40`) as we need more observations to estimate quantile treatment effects compared to an average effect.

+### Speed Improvements
-Technically, `ecic` generates a grid of size `no_imp = 1e5` and imputes all empirical CDFs.
+Technically, `ecic` generates a grid over the dependent variable and imputes all empirical CDFs for every unique value of `yvar`.
+You can (cautiously) speed up the imputation by rounding the dependent variable to `n_digits`.

 ### Bootstrap
 I calculate standard errors by bootstrap.
-I resample with replacement the entire dataset and estimate $Y(1)$ and $Y(0)$ `nRep` times (default `nReps = 100`).
+I resample with replacement the entire dataset and estimate $Y(1)$ and $Y(0)$ `nRep` times (default `nReps = 1`).
+Bootstrap can either be computed through replacement over the entire dataset (with `boot = "normal"`) or you can weight by cohort sizes (with `boot = "weighted"`) if you worry, for example, about small cohorts.
-This part can be parallelized by setting `nCores > 1`.
+This part can be parallelized by setting `nCores > 1`, speeding up the computation at the cost of additional overhead to load the cores.

+`progress_bar` prints the progress of the bootstrapping by default.
+Alternatively, the option `progress_bar = "cli"` also shows estimated running time, but requires the `cli` package to be installed.

+### Next Steps for the package
+- [ ] Add covariates